-175.41.3 Programs in Germanic Languages
+175.42.4 Programs in Germanic Languages, Literatures, and Linguistics

-175.41.3.1 General Information-Germanic Languages
+175.42.4.1 General Information-Germanic Languages, Literatures, and Linguistics

-MLCS offers graduate work leading to the MA and PhD degrees with specializations in German Literature, Language and Linguistics.
+MLCS offers graduate work leading to the MA and PhD degrees with specializations in Germanic Languages, Literatures, and Linguistics.

-The library houses approximately 45,000 volumes in the areas of German literature, language and linguistics, and subscribes to over 100 periodicals and serials.
-The holdings are particularly strong in the areas of eighteenth-century literature, age of Goethe, Romanticism, Naturalism and Expressionism.
+The library houses approximately 50,000 volumes in the areas of German literature, language and Germanic linguistics and philology, and subscribes to over 130 periodicals and serials.
+The holdings are particularly strong in the areas of eighteenth-century literature, Age of Goethe, Romanticism, Naturalism and Expressionism.
 The university has an impressive collection of Naturalist and Expressionist periodicals, and materials on the reading circles of the "Vormärz."
-The Bruce Peel Special Collections contains the largest collection of archival material on Georg Kaiser in North America.
+German women's literature is one of the areas of strength of current collection development.
+The Bruce Peel Special Collections houses the largest collection in North America of archival material by and about Georg Kaiser, with holdings that combine the Kaiser archives in Berlin and Switzerland.

-The Germanic programs are especially well qualified in the following areas: Germanic language and linguistics, medieval literature, eighteenth-century literature, the age of Goethe, Romanticism, and nineteenth- and twentieth-century literature.
+The Germanic programs are especially well qualified in the following areas: Germanic language and linguistics, applied linguistics, medieval cultural history, eighteenth-century literature, the Age of Goethe, Romanticism, nineteenth- and twentieth-century literature, women's writing, drama, artist story, narratology, literary and cultural theory.

-175.41.4 Programs in Romance Languages
+175.42.5 Programs in Romance Languages, Literatures, and Linguistics

-175.41.4.1 General Information-Romance Languages
+175.42.5.1 General Information-Romance Languages, Literatures, and Linguistics